paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-009-housing-of-persons-engaged-in-national-defense.md

 ### Statutory Notes

 #### References in Text
 Subchapter X of this chapter, referred to in text, was in the original “title IV of this Act”, meaning title IV of act Sept.
 1, 1951, ch.
 378, 65 Stat.
-310, hich enacted sections 1593 to 1593d of this title and was repealed by act June 30, 1953, ch.
+310, which enacted sections 1593 to 1593d of this title and was repealed by act June 30, 1953, ch.
 170, § 19, 67 Stat.
 126.

 <a id="section-1592g"></a>